Real-Time Bus Arrival Prediction: A Deep Learning Approach for Enhanced Urban Mobility: Proposed Neural Network Methodology

 Artificial Neural Networks (ANNs) are very common in forecasting bus trip time.
-Previous studies showed that ANN had the ability to predict nonlinear relationships in complex problems. \cite{b27}.
+Previous studies have demonstrated that ANNs are effective in predicting nonlinear relationships in complicated problems. \cite{bai2015dynamic}.

 In this study, we make use of FCNNs to predict the bus trip time.
-As discussed in the previous section, due to the large number of bus lines, FCNNs can handle high-dimensional feature spaces by using hidden layers and non-linear activation functions. \\ To determine the most well-trained architecture for our model, different numbers of hidden layers and neurons in each layer were tested and the best model with more prediction ability has been chosen.
+As discussed in the previous section, due to the large number of bus lines, FCNNs can handle high-dimensional feature spaces by using hidden layers and non-linear activation functions.
+To determine the optimal architecture for our model, we conducted various experiments with different configurations, including the number of hidden layers, neurons in each layer, and activation functions.
+Based on the results obtained, we selected the best-performing model with enhanced prediction capabilities.

-Our model has seven layers, including an input layer, 5 hidden layers, and an output layer.
-As it can be seen in Figure \ref{NN Model-2}, there are 237 input features feeding into the model, including 232 input features generated from one-hot encoding on bus lines, distance, day type, rush hour status, bus stops, and far status.
-In the first hidden layer, the model learns more complex representations of input features by increasing neurons to 320.
-The number of neurons decreases step by step in the next hidden layers, from 200 in the second hidden layer to 5 neurons in the fifth hidden layer.
-The output layer consists of one neuron, predicting the bus trip time based on input data transformed from previously hidden layers.
+As illustrated in Figure \ref{NN Model-2}, the model is fed with 237 input features, including 232 features generated through one-hot encoding for bus lines, distance, day type, rush hour status, bus stops, and far status.
+Additionally, the output layer consists of one neuron for predicting the bus trip time based on transformed input data from the preceding hidden layers.
+Consequently, throughout all our experiments, the input layer and output layer remained identical.

+Our experimental methodology involved a thorough investigation into the architecture of the neural network.
+Specifically, we systematically varied the number of hidden layers from 2 to 7, evaluating their impact on model performance.
+Within each configuration, we adjusted the number of neurons in a descending order across layers, with the first layer having the maximum number of neurons and the last layer having the minimum number of neurons.
+By modifying these architectural parameters, our goal was to create a balance between model complexity and generalization.
+This aimed to ensure that the FCNN captures intricate patterns in the data without overfitting.

+Our experiments demonstrated that surpassing 5 hidden layers fails to enhance accuracy.
+Consequently, we utilized 5 hidden layers for our model.
+Concerning the number of neurons for each layer, we observed that an increased number of neurons, 512 neurons, did not yield an improvement in accuracy.
+Instead, it led to a more complex model with more parameters without any benefit in predictive performance.
+Consequently, we settled on 320 neurons for the first layer, ensuring an optimal balance between capturing complexity and preventing unnecessary parameter inflation.
+The same rationale guided our decisions in determining the most suitable number of neurons for each layer.